Man arrested in the case of the 'HOLLYWeeD' sign

 Fernandez, an artist, had already claimed credit for the stunt in a Vice magazine interview, but police had not previously confirmed his involvement.

+Fernandez told the Vice he had heard someone pulled the same prank in the 1970s, and he sought to repeat it to “bring positivity into the world.”

-He’ll be released on his own recognizance and must return to court Feb.
-15. Contact information to request comment could not be found for Fernandez or his attorney.
+Fernandez will be released on his own recognizance and must return to court Feb.
+15, police said.

+Contact information to request comment could not be found for Fernandez or his attorney.

+David Ryu, the city councilman for the area of the Hollywood sign, said such pranks “deplete the resources of our valuable public safety personnel, in both responding to the prank and in responding to the increased crowds and copycat attempts that these incidents generate.”

+He added, “While the Hollywood Sign is an internationally recognized icon, it is located in a large urban wilderness park next to thousands of residential homes.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.